This post is part of our Easy, Waste-Busting Food and Drink Recipes resource.

 Scroll down to find the recipe you’re interested in.

-Sunflower Seed/Tomato Dip (Gluten-free, Vegan, Oil-Free, RAW, Nut-free)
+Sunflower Seed and Smoked Paprika Dip (Gluten-free, Vegan, Oil-Free, RAW, Nut-free)

 - 1 cup of sunflower seeds

-- Decent splash of either tamari or balsamic vinegar (or both)
+- Decent splash of either tamari or balsamic vinegar (ideally, both)

 - Salt (to taste)